The NHL, facing more questions than answers, is still targeting a January start

 “You’d set up some dedicated space and restaurants for the players without the secure perimeters that we had in the bubble cities," Daly said on the podcast.
 "That would be the benefit of hub cities.
 You would be in a situation where teams would travel in, play a bunch of games over a two-week time period and then be able to go home and spend time with their families and their own local practices facilities for a week, and cycle through a season that way.”

 The other option would be for teams to host games in their home arenas like normal.
-Teams might also transition to his model during the season.
+Teams might also transition to this model during the season.
 Daly indicated some NHL teams prefer to go that route over hubs.
 However, logistically, all teams may not be able to play in their respective cities — with or without fans — due to coronavirus restrictions.

 Closure of the Canada-United States border remains a concern.
 During a virtual panel discussion last week, NHL Commissioner Gary Bettman said the league might temporarily realign divisions to accommodate travel restrictions.